 where the first figure is zero and X is any figure from 0 to 9.
 The MID represents only the territory or geographical area of the administration assigning the group ship station call identity and does not therefore prevent group calls to fleets containing more than one ship nationality.

 8 With the evolution of global mobile-satellite systems, ships earth stations are able to participate in international public correspondence telecommunication services.
 Ship earth stations having this functionality may be assigned international telecommunication numbers that have no direct correspondence with the ship station MMSI.
 Those authorized to assign the numbers, names and addresses associated with such ship earth stations should maintain a record of the cross reference relationships with the MMSI, for example in an appropriate database.
-For the purposes of GMDSS the details of these relationships should be made available to authorized entities such as but not limited to the Rescue Coordination Centres (RCC).
+For the purposes of GMDSS the details of these relationships should be made available to authorized entities such as but not limited to the rescue coordination centres (RCC).
 Such availability should be on an automatic basis, 24 hours per day 365 days per year.

 Section 2 Assignment of identification to coast station